ibm-cloud-docs/cloud-object-storage/tutorials/cos-events-at.md

 {: #tracking-cos-events-next-steps}

 For more about {{site.data.keyword.cos_full}}, you can quickly get an overview by [getting started with {{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started).
 Also, you can find out more regarding {{site.data.keyword.at_full}} at the [getting started with {{site.data.keyword.at_short}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).

+With so many options, there is literally too much to cover that is beyond the scope of this tutorial.
+Here are some links to explore more of the ideas presented in this document.

 ### Viewing Events
 {: #tracking-cos-events-viewing}